yoinkd/Portfolio/README.md

 # Portfolio
 All of my Data Science Projects with Python.

-# FOR EACH HTML FILE
+# For each HTML file
 -Each File has the ability to "download raw file" be sure to select this option to see the code in a more readable format.